Sergei Agababov: Death

-On October 23, 1959, 2 days before his 33rd birthday, Agababov boarded the flight N200, an Ilyushin Il-14 flying from Baku to Moscow with stops in Makhachkala, Astrakhan and Stalingrad.
+On October 23, 1959, 2 days before his 33rd birthday, Agababov boarded Aeroflot Flight 200, an Ilyushin Il-14 flying from Baku to Moscow with stops in Makhachkala, Astrakhan and Stalingrad.
 Weather delayed the flight from the start.
 The flight arrived at Stalingrad with a delay of more than two hours.
 At 14:20 the aircraft approached Vnukovo, but the airport was closed due to meteorological conditions.
 Two hours after take-off, it arrived back in Stalingrad.
 At 18:50 the crew, being on duty for almost 14 hours, made a second takeoff.
 At 22:10 on the approach to the Vnukovo airport in low cloud cover when trying to land the plane, it touched trees 700 meters from the runway, fell to the forest, and was burned and destroyed.
 Only one person on board survived the crash, a passenger.
 All 5 crew members and the other 23 passengers, among whom was Sergei Artemyevitch Agababov, were killed.